qkzk/fm/development.md

 ## Version 0.1.26

+- [ ] focusable windows
+  - [x] simple focus enum, mostly following what's being done
+  - [x] allow to change focus, only color the focused window border.
+  - [x] Change focus with ctrl+hjkl
+  - [x] Change focus with ctrl+arrow
+  - [ ] When a menu is opened, it should still be possible to navigate in files and preview or whatever
+  - [ ] Clicking an unfocused window should only give the focus, not execute anything
 - [ ] display all specific binds for every mode with a key ?
 - [ ] merge sort & regex, display nb of matches, completion + flag on the fly
   - [ ] display number of matches while searching